 Haslem came into the NBA, vastly improved his jumper, and finished strong at the rim.
 Sounds a little like Booker, to me.
 Haslem seems like a low ceiling to aspire to but I would be ecstatic if Booker could follow in Haslem’s footsteps, developing his jumper and becoming a better rebounder.
 This would make Booker a quality starter or a fantastic role player.
 If Haslem is the blueprint and the outcome, the Wizards having a starting power forward on their hands.
 At a time when the entire team is in limbo, a surefire starter would be a huge step in the right direction.

-Topics: Trevor Booker
+Tags: Trevor Booker